ghaoziang/final_dt/Readme.md

 Create directory 'device_config' in 'dt' directory to store config information of two sensors.

 * Fitbit Alta HR
+    Enter in [the developer page of Fitbit](https://dev.fitbit.com/) to request client id and client secret to retrieve data from Fitbit Alta HR.
+When users run fitbit mode at first time, write down client information.
 * Polar H10